LandRegistry/mint/README.md

 - Verify signed data
 - Sign and post data to the System of Record service

-NB: currently it is doing this with test public and private keys held within the test_keys folder.
+NB: Currently it is doing this with test public and private keys held within the test_keys folder.

 ##Dependencies:
 - Python 2 (needed for the encryption modules)